 “Looking for Love”

-Respondents believe that agencies are a critical partner for business success and are the best resource for marketing strategy, tactical execution, insights and advice regarding the latest marketing trends, and innovative new ideas.
+Respondents believe that agencies are a critical partner for business success and are the best resource for digital marketing strategy, tactical execution, insights and advice regarding the latest marketing trends, and innovative new ideas.
 They believe it’s important to develop a long-term relationship with an agency, and they don’t expect their agency to know everything, but they do expect they’ll know where to find the best answers.

 “Playing the Field”